learn-co-curriculum/dsc-git-branches/README.md

 > **ADVANCED**: `git` has a powerful feature called `stash` which can be used,
 > when you're ready to hold changes-in-progress.
 When you're very comfortable
 > with `git`, look into it!

-If you add commits to  `add-rainbow-background`, you can see them by typing `git log --graph`.
-The `git log` command displays the history of commits for the branch you're on.
-The `--graph` "flag" tells `git` to make it pretty, like a timeline.
-You can use "Space" to page down the history of commits.
-Use `q` to exit.

 If we then `git checkout master`, and use `git log --graph` again, we will see that the `master` branch _only_ has the code up to the moment you "branched"